Why teaching decent work in fishing matters

 Learning Objectives

-- Human rights challenges and the role of businesses: Examine how the operations of fishing companies can lead to labor rights violations and, in some cases, to forced labor.
+2. Human rights challenges and the role of businesses: Discuss corporate responsibility for human rights along the global value chain.
+Sub-objectives: examine how the operations of fishing companies can lead to labor rights violations or forced labor, learn how to identify and monitor indicators of forced labor.

 How the teaching resource is structured and how to use it